Giveth/minime/README.md

 # MiniMeToken

-A MiniMeToken is a standard ERC20 token with some extra functionality:
+The MiniMeToken contract is a standard ERC20 token with extra functionality:

 ### The token is easy to clone!